• Skip to primary navigation

 Ingredients for Vegan Salisbury Steak:

-• vegan egg substitute – I used VeganEgg brand
+• 1 vegan egg substitute – I like VeganEgg or Bob’s Red Mill for this recipe

-• vegan ground beef substitute – my current favorite brands are Impossible and Beyond Meat
+• 1 pound vegan ground beef – My current favorite brands are Impossible and Beyond Meat

-• vegan Worcestershire sauce – I use Wizard brand
+• 2 teaspoons vegan Worcestershire sauce – I use Wizard brand

-• vegan beef-style broth – recommend Better Than Bouillon No-Beef Base
+• 2 1/2 cups vegan beef-style broth – Better Than Bouillon’s No-Beef Base is a good one.

 Prepare vegan egg replacer:

-Into a large mixing bowl, add vegan ground beef substitute, bread crumbs, egg replacer mixture, milk, and 1/2 package onion soup mix, Worcestershire sauce, and black pepper.
+STEP TWO: Into a large mixing bowl, add vegan ground beef, bread crumbs, egg replacer mixture, milk, and 1/2 package onion soup mix, Worcestershire sauce, and black pepper.

-Use your hands to mix well, until all ingredients are fully incorporated, then form into 5 patties.
+STEP THREE: Use your hands or a food processor to mix well, until all ingredients are fully incorporated, then form into 5 patties.

-Heat a large skillet over medium heat.
+STEP FOUR: Heat a large skillet or frying pan over medium heat.
 Add patties and cook until browned, 3-5 minutes on each side.
 Remove patties from skillet and set aside.

 Put it all together:

-Add patties back into the skillet with the gravy.
+STEP TWELVE: Add patties back into the skillet with the gravy.
 Reduce heat to low and simmer 25-30 minutes.
+Serve hot.

 Simple and satisfying, old school stick to your ribs comfort food.
 This one is sure to become a family favorite!